 In every instance where a specific price or price range is provided, we will note that price or price range on your receipt when you drop off the item.

 Accordingly, we do not honor any “price quotes” of the “someone-told-me-it-would-cost-$X” variety.

 We don’t follow the industry practice of adding an environmental tax, fee or surcharge of 3% to 6% to each invoice.

 That’s because we view compliance with federal, state and local environmental laws and regulations as just another business expense, not an additional revenue source.

 Unfortunately, the term “environmental tax, surcharge or fee” is misleading and has led many consumers to believe that this “price adjustment” is a tax of some sort that must be collected by cleaners and forwarded to a federal, state or local agency.

 Truth is, there’s no such tax in Arizona.
 It’s merely a sham device designed to generate additional revenue.

-Adding an environmental surcharge to your cleaning bill is like a restaurant charging for the use of the restroom.
+Adding an environmental surcharge to your cleaning bill is like a bar or restaurant charging for the use of the restroom.

 From time to time, every business must make adjustments to their price structure in response to changes in business operating conditions.
 Accordingly, RAVE FabriCARE reserves the right to adjust our minimum, average and maximum prices for any garment, household textile or accessory, with or without prior written notice.